The Leys

 Overview

-Both spaces were reimagined to improve flow, functionality, and atmosphere — creating rooms that feel calm, considered, and purpose-built for how the clients live.
+Both spaces were reimagined to improve flow, functionality and atmosphere, creating rooms that feel calm, considered and tailored to the way the clients live.

 Cinema Room

-Originally a standard living room, the cinema space required a complete rethink of its layout to unlock its potential.
+Originally a standard living room, the cinema space required a complete rethink of its layout to realise its full potential.

-We redesigned the room by flipping the existing arrangement, relocating the seating away from the window and towards the rear wall.
-This allowed for the integration of a ceiling-mounted electric projection screen, discreetly positioned in front of the window when in use.
+We reconfigured the room by repositioning the seating away from the window and towards the rear wall, allowing for the integration of a ceiling-mounted projection screen, discreetly positioned in front of the window when in use.

 Master Bedroom

-By repositioning the bed alongside the window, we opened up the floor space and immediately improved the sense of proportion.
-Bespoke wardrobes were designed and fitted on either side of the entrance and en-suite doors, finished in natural timber tones that bring warmth to the space while remaining visually understated.
-The joinery frames the room without overwhelming it, keeping storage integrated and the overall aesthetic calm and balanced.
+By positioning the bed alongside the window, the floor area was opened up, improving both circulation and the overall sense of space.
+Bespoke wardrobes were designed to sit either side of the entrance and en-suite doors, creating a clean, integrated composition that frames the room without overwhelming it.

-A dressing table was incorporated into the dormer window recess, making use of natural daylight while maintaining a clean aesthetic.
-A clever concealed system allows the dressing area to be closed away when not in use, keeping the room uncluttered and serene.
+A dressing table was incorporated within the dormer window, making use of natural light while maintaining a calm and uncluttered aesthetic.
+A concealed mechanism allows the space to be closed away when not in use, reinforcing the sense of simplicity and order.

-Throughout the bedroom, bespoke joinery, carefully selected materials, and thoughtful detailing work together to create a space that feels balanced, practical, and quietly luxurious.
+Throughout the room, bespoke joinery, natural materials and restrained detailing come together to create a space that feels balanced, practical and quietly refined.

 Design-Led, Fully Managed

-This project reflects our holistic approach to residential interiors — where design, craftsmanship, and project management are considered together from the outset.
+This project reflects our holistic approach to residential interiors — where design, craftsmanship and delivery are considered together from the outset.